jeertmans/DiffeRT2d/papers/joss/paper.md

 # Summary

 Ray Tracing (RT) is arguably one of the most prevalent methodologies in the field of radio propagation modeling.
 However, the access to RT software is often constrained by its closed-source nature, licensing costs, or the requirement of high-performance computing resources.
 While this is typically acceptable for large-scale applications, it can present significant limitations for researchers who require more flexibility in their approach, while working on more simple use cases.
 We present DiffeRT2d, a 2D Open Source differentiable ray tracer that addresses the aforementioned gaps.
 DiffeRT2d employs the power of JAX [@jax2018github] to provide a simple, fast, and differentiable solution.
 Our library can be utilized to model complex objects, such as reconfigurable intelligent surfaces, or to solve optimization problems that require tracing the paths between one or more pairs of nodes.
 Moreover, DiffeRT2d adheres to numerous high-quality Open Source standards, including automated testing, documented code and library, and Python type-hinting.

 # Statement of Need

 In the domain of radio propagation modeling, a significant portion of the RT tools available to researchers are either closed-source or locked behind commercial licenses.
 This restricts accessibility, limits customization, and impedes collaborative advances in the field.
 Among the limited Open Source alternatives, tools such as PyLayers [@pylayers] and Opal [@opal] fall short in offering the capability to easily differentiate code with respect to various parameters.
 This limitation presents a substantial challenge for tasks involving network optimization, where the ability to efficiently compute gradients is crucial.
 To our knowledge, SionnaRT [@sionnart] is one of the few radio propagation-oriented ray tracers that incorporates a differentiable framework, leveraging TensorFlow [@tensorflow] to enable differentiation.
 Despite its capabilities, SionnaRT's complexity can be a barrier for researchers seeking a straightforward solution for fundamental studies in RT applied to radio propagation.
-Moreover, we believe that the research is lacking a simple-to-use and highly-interpretable RT framework.
+Moreover, we believe that the research is lacking a simple-to-use and highly interpretable RT framework.

 DiffeRT2d addresses these shortcomings by providing a comprehensive, Open Source, and easily accessible framework specifically designed for 2D RT.
 It integrates seamlessly with Python, ensuring ease of use while maintaining robust functionality.
 By leveraging JAX for automatic differentiation, DiffeRT2d simplifies the process of parameter tuning and optimization, making it an invaluable tool for both academic research and practical applications in wireless communications.

+Moreover, in contrast to the majority of other RT tools, DiffeRT2d is capable of supporting a multitude of RT methods.
+These include the image method [@imagemethod], path minimization based on Fermat's principle [@fpt], and the Min-Path-Tracing method (MPT) [@mpt-eucap2023].
+Each of these methods represents a distinct compromise between speed and the type of interaction that can be simulated, such as reflection or diffraction.

-This framework democratizes access to advanced RT capabilities, thereby fostering innovation and facilitating rigorous exploration in the field.
+DiffeRT2d democratizes access to advanced RT capabilities, thereby fostering innovation and facilitating rigorous exploration in the field.

 # Easy to Use Commitment